Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Projection-Augmented Graph

 \subsection{Probabilistic Routing Test}

 Let $\tau_i$ be a threshold w.r.t $\bm{w_i}$.
 Our PRT function is as follows:

 For fixed $(\bm{u},\bm{v})$, if the value of PRT is positive, the corresponding $\bm{w_i}$ passes the PRT.
-Based on Theorem~\ref{sec:neighborhood_relation}, under asymptotic assumptions, the PRT function satisfies all the required properties in Problem~\ref{problem:PRT}.
-Here, we do not specify the setting of $\tau_i$, which will be postponed to Sec.~\ref{sec:tfb}.
+Based on Theorem~\ref{central_theorem}, under asymptotic assumptions and away from the decision boundary, the PRT function provides an asymptotically valid approximation to the probabilistic test required in Problem~\ref{problem:PRT}.
+Here, the setting of $\tau_i$ will be postponed to Sec.~\ref{sec:tfb}.

 \textbf{Remarks.} Following the use of routing test in PEOs and KS2, exact distances are computed only between $\bm{v}$ and those $\bm{w_i}$'s that pass PRT (see Fig.~\ref{fig:PAG}).
 The PRT function has the same structure as the KS2 test function~\citep{ks2}, except for the setting of the threshold $\tau$.
 However, since the PRT and KS2 tests are derived using different principles, their theoretical results are complementary.
-Theorem 4.3 in the KS2 paper shows that, for every single $\bm{w}_i$, even for finite $(m, L)$, if $\cos (\!\angle\!( \bm{v}-\bm{u}, \bm{w_i}-\bm{u} )) \ge \tau_i$, then $\mathbb{P}[\text{PRT}(\bm{u}, \bm{v}, \bm{w_i}, \tau_i) \ge 0] \ge 0.5$ still holds.
+Lemma 4.3 in the KS2 paper shows that, for every single $\bm{w}_i$, even for finite $(m, L)$, if $\cos (\!\angle\!( \bm{v}-\bm{u}, \bm{w_i}-\bm{u} )) \ge \tau_i$, then $\mathbb{P}[\text{PRT}(\bm{u}, \bm{v}, \bm{w_i}, \tau_i) \ge 0] \ge 0.5$ still holds.
 Our result, on the other hand, characterizes the concrete asymptotic distribution and reveals the impact of $L$ on the covariance, thereby explaining how $L$ is used to adjust the estimation accuracy.